-These types of pipe are some of the oldest variety of plumbing pipe and have been used for many decades for hot and cold water transfer in residential and commercial spaces.
+These types of pipe are some of the oldest varieties of plumbing pipe and have been used for many decades for hot and cold water transfer in residential and commercial spaces.
 These pipes are found internally within a structure, but they are often buried underground to move water outside of the structure.
-Galvanized pipe is heavy and typically a cheaper option for pipe as it is fairly resistant to corrosion and likely to last for many decades, though the metal is susceptible to rust on the threaded ends of the pipe.
-These are often found in older structures.

 Galvanized coating is designed to prevent corrosion and rust.
 It is also manufactured to keep other minerals, such as calcium, from building up on the pipes.
 It can last for years depending on the quality of coating and application.